Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

 \subsection{Evaluation metrics}

-Different from point forecasting, where forecasters focus mainly on accuracy, probabilistic forecasting is often evaluated concerning calibration and sharpness \citep{gneiting2014probabilistic,kolassa2016evaluating}.
-Furthermore, intermittent demand forecasting is directly relevant to inventory management.
-Therefore, apart from calibration and sharpness, we also evaluate the inventory performance of forecasting, as suggested by \citet{goltsos2021inventory}.
-In a nutshell, we evaluate all the approaches from three aspects, namely calibration, sharpness, and inventory.
+Probabilistic forecasting is typically assessed concerning calibration and sharpness \citep{gneiting2014probabilistic,kolassa2016evaluating}, in contrast to point forecasting, which mainly focuses on accuracy.
+Additionally, intermittent demand forecasting is directly relevant to inventory management.
+Therefore, beyond calibration and sharpness, we extend to evaluate the inventory performance of forecasting, as advocated by \citet{goltsos2021inventory}.
+In a nutshell, our evaluation encompasses three key dimensions: calibration, sharpness, and inventory performance.